dabrahams/magoo/README.md

     make test-lcov

-to generate `.build/coverage.lcov` which you can inspect in Emacs using the [coverlay](https://github.com/twada/coverlay.el) package.
+to generate `.build/coverage.lcov`, a standard coverage format.
+If you use Emacs, you can inspect it using the [coverlay](https://github.com/twada/coverlay.el) package.
 If you have a different tool that reads the json format created by the `swift test` command by default, it's